Graduate Curriculum and Requirements

 Time-to-Degree and the Residence Unit System

-International students are required by U.S. law to maintain full-time status, and so must enroll in full residence units for the whole of their time at Columbia, except in the final term during thesis research.
+International students are required by U.S. law to maintain full-time status, and for this reason, they must enroll in full residence units for the whole of their time at Columbia, except during the final term when they conduct thesis research.

 Internship Points

-Some students choose to augment their studies with internships either on campus or at institutions around the city.
-Since students are required (by law) to receive college credit for unpaid internships, the MA program offers a course through which students can receive credit towards their degrees for relevant internships.
-The course number is CSER 4997 “Internship.”
-It is available through consultation with the director.
+Some students choose to augment their studies with internships, either on campus or at institutions around the city.
+Since students are required (by law) to earn college credit for unpaid internships, the M.A. program offers a course through which students can receive credit towards their degrees for relevant internships.
+The course number is CSER 4997 “Internship,” and it is available through consultation with the director.
 A sample syllabus can be viewed here.
-Students have done internships with documentary film companies, artists, and the Wallach Art Gallery here at Columbia.
-If you are interested in this, please see the director.
+Students have completed internships with documentary film companies, artists, and the Wallach Art Gallery here at Columbia.
+If you are interested in this opportunity, please see the director.

 Academic Progress

 Students must maintain an average of B (3.00 GPA) or higher to remain in good standing.
-Those who do not make satisfactory progress may be placed on probation or dismissed from the program.
+Those who do not make satisfactory progress may be subject to academic probation or even dismissal from the program.